bcgov/startup-sample-project-aws-containers/README.md

 [![img](https://img.shields.io/badge/Lifecycle-Experimental-339999)](https://github.com/bcgov/repomountie/blob/master/doc/lifecycle-badges.md).

-## WIP Warning

-It's essentially a fancier "Hello World" app.
-This demo app is current WIP and not to be considered a reference architecture yet.
-The Cloud Pathfinder team intends to provide a proper CI/CD pattern and clean up rough edges.
-For now it has been used internally for testing purposes.
-Stay tuned we intend to have this improved soon.

 ---

 ## Introduction

 Welcome to your new project.
-This is a basic starter project with a NodeJS app connected to a database for you to modify and expand to fit your needs.
+This is a basic BC Gov AWS "Hello World" starter project to get you started in your cloud journey.
+It is a NodeJS app connected to a database for you to modify and expand to fit your needs.
 It provides scripts for developing and running the application either
 - Locally: it runs in your local machine.
 It will create a Docker container that will run in any OS (Mac, Linux, Windows), inside this Docker container, there will be other docker containers (Docker-in-Docker) that are the ones that will serve the application
 - On the AWS Cloud.
 It uses Terraform/Terragrunt scripts that allow  "Infrastructure-as-Code".
 They allow the app to be easily deployed to any public cloud environments.
 Currently, only AWS is supported, but support for other cloud targets may be added in the future.